samiranrl/Carrom_rl/README.md

 - Separate 1 player and 2 player servers
 - Agent (Reachability) - better than random (100 + runs)
 - rn seed - server agent - make it deterministic and text
+- enception handle the connections, return error message with stuff to try in case it fails

 ## License